Aaatresh/team-2-3-mobilebot/README.md

 # ROB-550: BotLab, Team 5

 ## Description
 This repository is the MobileBot section of the code base of the BotLab project in the ROB-550 course.
 At a high level, running this on a Beagle Bone Blue board allows low level control algorithms to be deployed and tested on a 2 DOF wheeled robot (MBot).

+The BotLab repository that makes up the other half of this code base can be found [here](https://github.com/Aaatresh/team-2-3-botlab).

 ## Getting Started